franciscosbf/SocialNetwork/resources/social-network/subsystems/users/users-notes-db.md

 ### Profiles

-- Public info which describes de user.
+- Public info which describes the user.
 - Address is composed by latitude and longitude and created depending on some external service which provides geodeconding based in a given address.

 ### Hierarchy between *Accounts* and *Profiles*